dart-archive/wasm/README.md

-Provides utilities for loading and running WASM modules
+Provides utilities for loading and running WASM modules.

 Built on top of the [Wasmer](https://github.com/wasmerio/wasmer) runtime.

+Flutter and web are **not supported** at the moment.
+Stay tuned though ;)

 ## Setup